aessing/homelab-boilerplates/Linux/11-install-ubuntu.md

 ### 11. SSH SETUP

 - Install OpenSSH server: Yes
-- Import SSH identity: No - We will do later via script
+- Import SSH identity: No – We will do this later via script
 - Ensure password authentication is enabled; it will be disabled later via the hardening script
 - ⚠️ Do not expose this server to the internet before hardening it ⚠️

-### 12. FEATURE SERVER SNAPS
+### 12. FEATURED SERVER SNAPS

-- Skip installation of optional server snaps at this stage; you can install them later as needed
+- Skip the installation of optional server snaps at this stage.
+You can install them later as needed.

 ### Wait until the installation and update process has finished